Zero-Tang/NoirVisor/src/svm_core/readme.md

 ## Virtualize SVM Instructions
 There are eight SVM instructions: `vmrun`, `vmload`, `vmsave`, `vmmcall`, `clgi`, `stgi`, `invlpga`, `skinit`.
 Instructions should be virtualized accordingly. <br>
 In essence, `vmrun` instruction takes the place of VM-Entry and VM-Exit.
 We will leave this to special chapters - Virtualize VM-Entry and Virtualize VM-Exit. <br>
-For `vmload` and `vmsave` instructions, since they can be accelerated by processor's built-in acceleration feature, we will leave this to special chapter - Utilize Accelerated Nested Virtualization. <br>
+For `vmload` and `vmsave` instructions, since they can be accelerated by processor's built-in acceleration feature, we will leave this to special chapter - Virtualize `vmload` and `vmsave`. <br>
-For `clgi` and `stgi` instructions, since they can be accelerated by processor's built-in acceleration feature, we will leave this to special chapter - Utilize Accelerated Nested Virtualization. <br>
+For `clgi` and `stgi` instructions, since they can be accelerated by processor's built-in acceleration feature, we will leave this to special chapter - Virtualize GIF. <br>
 For `invlpga` instruction, we pass parameters to invalidate specific TLB entry in Nested Guest. <br>
 For `skinit` instruction, this is somewhat optional since it is used only for security oriented virtualization.
 Even VMware's hypervisor does not emulate this.